 Other work includes Forbidden City (Esplanade Theatre, Singapore) and The Far Pavilions (The Shaftsbury Theatre, London).
 He adapted the libretto of La Traviata for ENO’s new production in 2006.

-Stephen wrote the book and lyrics for Love Story, music by Howard Goodall, which opened at Chichester in 2010 and opened in the West End in December 2010.
-It has since been in Philadelphia and is about to tour Holland, starting in Autumn 2013.
+Stephen wrote the book and lyrics for Love Story, music by Howard Goodall, which opened at Chichester in 2010 and opened in the West End in December 2010 followed by productions in Philadelphia and Holland.
 Love Story was nominated for an Olivier Award for Best Musical.
 This was Stephen’s 4th Olivier Award nomination for that category.